ltkcl/Web-Development-Journey/README.md

 # Web-Development-Journey
 This is my journey on learning web development .
-Through this repository i am sharing work
+Through this repository I am sharing work